frederic-perez/AmE-dictionary/list-of-short-names.md

 - __Sue__ Acommon short form of the following female given names: Susan, Susanna/Susannah/Suzanna, Susanne, Suzanne.
 It is rarely used as a man’s name, a notable example being Sue K. Hicks (1895-1980), American jurist, who may have inspired the song “A Boy Named Sue”.
 - __Ted__ A shortened form of Edward, Thaddeus, or Theodore.
 - __Tim__ A masculine given name; it can also be used as a short form of Timothy.
+- __Tod__ The name Tod is derived from the Old English word “todde,” which means “fox.”
+This animal association has contributed to the name’s popularity, as foxes are often associated with cleverness, agility, and adaptability.
 - __Tom__ Mostly used as a diminutive of Thomas.
 - __Uma__ A given name in various cultures.
 In India, it is the name of the Hindu goddess, who is more commonly known as Parvati.
 In Sanskrit the word _umā_ can further mean “tranquillity,” “splendour,” “fame” and “night.”
 - __Zac__ Zack (and variant spellings Zach, Zac, Zak, Zakk) is sometimes a given name, but more often it is a hypocorism or short form of another given name, usually Zachary in the English speaking world, which derives from Zechariah.